FIELD NOTES | Anna Pixner: A Guide to Stepping Into the Light

 What is speed to you?

 The speed is the factor that forces you to be present in the moment.
-When you go this fast, you have no time to think other than 'how am I going to take this next corner’, it’s almost like meditation.
+When you go this fast, you have no time to think other than: "How am I going to take this next corner?"
+It’s almost like meditation.

-I caught you considering yourself a shy perfectionist.
-Did you decide to step out of this shadow?
+I caught you considering yourself a shy perfectionist: Did you decide to step out of this shadow?

 I am still a shy perfectionist, but learned to deal with it differently.
 A process that developed over the years.
-While I was travelling more, meeting people, I started to realise how I was missing out: not interacting, showing what I was capable of "because it wasn't good enough”.
+While I was travelling more, meeting people, I started to realise how I was missing out: not interacting/showing what I was capable of "because it wasn't good enough."
 This was a growing belief in myself.
-The accident also gave me a strong push and made me realise it can be over so quickly.
-It doesn’t make sense to waste time, waiting for dreams to happen.
+The accident also gave me a strong push, and made me realise it can be over so quickly.
+It doesn't make sense to waste time, waiting for dreams to happen.
 Spending so much time unable to move, gave me time to think.

 Are there any regrets on things you said yes or no to?